exadel-inc/etoolbox-authoring-kit/README.md

 You can find more examples in [ListsHelperTest](core/src/test/java/com/exadel/aem/toolkit/core/lists/util/ListsHelperTest.java)

 ###### Populating dropdown widgets from a datasource.
-AEMBox Lists can be used as a data source for any widget consuming granite datasources.
+EToolbox Lists can be used as a data source for any widget consuming granite datasources.
 (todo: add an example of @Datasource + Lists)

 ## Samples